Road State Inference via Channel State Information: PROBLEM MODEL AND STATEMENT

 \section{PROBLEM MODEL AND STATEMENT}

-The components of the system are shown in Fig. \ref{problem}.
-A signal, $x(t)$, is transmitted from a static transmitter on the roadside or a vehicle and captured at a receiver as $y(t)$ after passing through the wireless channel.
-We can represent the wireless channel as a linear time-varying channel filter and the baseband equivalent channel can be written as
+The components of the system are shown in Fig. \ref{problem}. $x_k$ are transmitted signal samples of $k^{th}$ frame from a static transmitter on the roadside or a vehicle, and $y_k$ are the received signal samples after passing through the wireless channel.
+The receiver estimates the wireless channel using the received signal samples.
+We can represent the wireless channel as a linear time-varying channel filter and it can be characterized by its baseband impulse response as:

-where $a_i(t)$, $\tau_i(t)$, $f_c$ are the path attenuation and delay of path $i$ at time $t$, the carrier frequency, respectively.
-The time-varying channel frequency response can be calculated as \cite{tse2005fundamentals}:
+where $a_i(t)$, $\tau_i(t)$, $f_c$ are the path attenuation and delay of path $i$ at time $t$, the carrier frequency, respectively. $g(\tau)$ is the impulse response of the transmit and receiver filters.
+The corresponding time-varying channel frequency response can be calculated as \cite{tse2005fundamentals}:

-IEEE 802.11p based DSRC adopts the orthogonal frequency division multiplexing (OFDM) and the channel frequency response is estimated using the preambles at the beginning of each data packet.
-We can estimate the channel frequency response of $N$ subcarriers for $k^{th}$ packet as:
+where $G(f)$ is the frequency response of the transmit and receive filters and it can be assumed to be constant in the presence of guard subcarriers on both sides of the spectrum \cite{6814271}.
+We consider an orthogonal frequency division multiplexing (OFDM) system.
+The channel frequency response is estimated using the preambles at the beginning of each OFDM frame.
+We can estimate the channel frequency response (CFR) at $N$ subcarriers for $k^{th}$ frame as: